 Fruit: Tropical blend, thawed (designed for smoothies), mixed with cottage cheese (Groups 3 and 4)

 Bread and Butter: Skipped bread (Group 6) but had the butter on the beans.

 Dessert: The fruit and cottage cheese provided enough sweetness that dessert wasn’t needed.

 So, we had six out of the seven groups with dinner.
 Because of the variety, dinner felt special even though it was very easy to prepare and we noticed that we could cut down on the serving sizes (I had only given us about 2 oz. each of the chicken).

 As you can see, the Basic Seven menu ensures that you will be eating a lot from your real or imaginary “Victory Garden.”
 And don’t forget, research shows that children who grow a garden (even if it is a bunch of flower pots on a window sill) or routinely visit farms and farmer’s markets will be much more willing to try a variety of vegetables and enjoy eating them.

 Get Your Basic 7 Menu Planners

-Subscribe to the Modern Retro Woman newsletter to receive your free copies of the Basic Seven Menu Planners.
+Subscribe to the Modern Retro Woman mailing list to receive information not available on the blog.
+As a way of welcoming you to the community, I will send you free copies of the Basic Seven Menu Planners.